hxzhu9819/homepage/_posts/2020-10-30-Malloclab-Reflections.md

 ### Final Push: find_fit and structure optimization
-If you can not get full mark, then it's a good time to take a rest, and come back later.
+If you can not get full mark now, then it's a good time to take a rest, and come back later.

 OK, I assume you've taken plenty of rest.
 Let's continue.

-I am a fan of "find_first_fit" and "LIFO-list" because of it is absolute simplicity to implement.
+I am a fan of "find_first_fit" and "LIFO-list" because of its absolute simplicity to be implemented.
 Pretty normal routine.
 But the ease to implement is currently backfiring.
 We should turn to a wiser yet not-that-too-complicated stragety.
-The very opposite is "find_best_fit", which requires traversing the whole list in worst case (O(N)), can we find a middle ground between them?
+The very opposite is "find_best_fit", which requires traversing the whole list in worst case (O(N)).
+Can we find a middle ground between them?

 The answer is yes.
-Why do not we adopt "find_best-ish_fit"? or, why do not we do some sorting-ish when maintaining the free list?
+Why do not we adopt "find_best-ish_fit"? or, why do not we do some sorting-ish while maintaining the free list?

 Yea, yea, that's right!
 Now you are guaranteed to have a full mark.